sleighzy/k3s-traefik-v2-kubernetes-crd/README.md

 Traefik will use its APIs to create DNS entries for the certificate challenge, e.g. `TXT` entry `_acme-challenge.whoami` for the whoami service.

-Get the API keys and API secrets may be required by your DNS provider, they are for my GoDaddy account, so that the APIs can be called by Traefik to create the required DNS entries for the certificate challenge.
+Get the API keys and API secrets that may be required by your DNS provider, they are for my GoDaddy account, so that the APIs can be called by Traefik to create the required DNS entries for the certificate challenge.

 Create base64 encoded strings from the API keys and secrets, and then update the `./002-secrets.yaml` file with them before applying the file.